-I am a Ph.D. candidate in the Department of Political Science at the University of Toronto, and a research fellow with the Middle East Initiative at Harvard Kennedy School of Government's Belfer Center for Science and International Affairs.
+I am a postdoctoral fellow at Perry World House, University of Pennsylvania, and a SSHRC-postdoctoral fellow at Harvard University and University of Pennsylvania.
+I received my PhD from the Department of Political Science at the University of Toronto.
+In 2018-2019, I was a pre-doctoral fellow with the Middle East Initiative at Harvard Kennedy School of Government's Belfer Center for Science and International Affairs.
 I specialize in comparative politics and the politics of migration, with a regional focus on the Middle East.

 My doctoral dissertation is focused on the role of municipalities in governing the Syrian refugee influx in Lebanon.
 My research has been supported by a number of institutions and agencies, including the Harvard Kennedy School’s Middle East Initiative, the Social Sciences and Humanities Research Council, the International Development Research Centre (IDRC), the Ontario Graduate Scholarship, and a University of Toronto Chancellor’s Fellowship, as well as by project and issue-specific grants from the Project on Middle Eastern Political Science (POMEPS), and the American Political Science Association’s First Generation Scholar’s Initiative.
 My work has been published in both academic and public outlets, including the Journal of Refugee Studies, Middle East Law and Governance, Forced Migration Studies, as well as the the Middle East Institute, Toronto Star, and Le Devoir.